-Anyone who can cook will tell you how easy it is to prepare this dish.
-All you need is just a few fresh ingredients, pop poultry into broth and cook until it’s ready, RIGHT?
+Anyone who can cook will tell you how easy it is to prepare chicken rice.
+All you need is just a few fresh ingredients, slide poultry into broth and cook until it’s ready, RIGHT?
 But why some came out succulent and some don’t?
 What’s the secret?

-This dish has become a comfort food to many, and they swear they can’t live without this tasty juicy chicken. ( me too! 😛 ) It is also common and easy to cook this dish yet most people just couldn’t seem to be able to serve a succulent chicken out from their kitchen.
+Chicken rice has become a comfort food to many, and some swear they can’t live without this tasty juicy chicken. 😜 It is easy to cook this dish yet most people just couldn’t seem to be able to serve a succulent chicken out from their kitchen.

 “OK! so WHAT’s THE SECRET?” you asked.

 Firstly, It’s the method.
 Not poaching, neither steam nor simmer.
-I SOAK these babies into hot broth (making sure it’s fully immersed) inside a covered deep pot.
+I SOAKED these babies into hot broth (making sure it’s fully immersed) inside a covered deep pot.

 Secondly, the timing.
 For how long?
 It depends.
 The size and also which part of chicken you use, help determines it.
 A chopstick test will be very helpful, if there’s “blood show” during the test, just bring it back to boil and turn to low heat and let simmer for 5 minutes.